ziminas1990/space-expansion/Doc/building-on-windows.md

 pip 19.2.3 from c:\users\zimin\appdata\local\programs\python\python38-32\lib\site-packages\pip (python 3.8)
 ```

-If some of this command can't be found by windows you should add path to corresponding application to the PATH environment variable (it also can be optionally done during installiation process).
+If some of this command can't be found by windows you should add path to the corresponding application to the PATH environment variable (it also can be optionally done during installiation process).

-If everything work as expected, you may want to install **Conan** packet manager is a powerfull tool for building dependencies for C++ projects.
+If everything work as expected, you may want to install **Conan** packet manager - a powerfull tool for building dependencies for C++ projects.
 To install conan run:
 ```powershell
 pip install conan
 ```